iMED-Lab/Randomness-restricted-Diffusion-Model/README.md

 	- Refer to Randomness-restricted-Diffusion-Model/guided_diffusion/dataset.py.
 You only need to modify the path and ensure that different classes in the labels are assigned different pixel values (0-255).

 ## Pre-trained weights
-1. Here, the pre-trained weights from ORIGA and OCTA500 are provided:
+1. Here, the model weights obtained from training on public datasets are provided:
 	- www.xxxxx
 ### License
 MIT License